tarynblack/southeast_greenland_fjords/README.md

 - `solid_ice_discharge.ipynb`
 **Input:** `../IceDischarge_Mankoff`, `./glaciers_fjords.txt`, `./relate_pointID_glacierID.txt`
 This notebook generates figures and spreadsheets of solid ice discharge for each glacier and fjord in the study.
 Glacier observations are interpolated and summed together to estimate fjord-level solid ice discharge.
 The plots show the discharge time series as well as the mean annual, mean hydrological year, and mean seasonal discharge for each fjord.
-The spreadsheets contain cumulative and per-fjord statistics about solid ice discharge.
+The spreadsheets contain daily/monthly, cumulative, and per-fjord statistics about solid ice discharge.

 ## Output
 These notebooks will save figures under `../figures/` and summary data under `../databases/`.
 If you have all the data and run everything, the final structure will look like: